 We’ve been giving this some thought over beers, and here is a metric we think makes sense enough to post on a blog.
 We’re interested to know what you think about it.

-One way to think about Training’s impact is to add up the time “lost” to training when developers are being trained.
+One way to think about training’s impact is to add up the time “lost” to software security training when developers are being trained.
 We know one CIO who added up how much it would cost him if every developer in his firm spent 3 hours every year taking a single CBT course.
 Lets just say it was an impressive, kinda high number.

 Interestingly, we can use this same kind of reasoning to show why training makes economic sense even if it is only partly effective.
 We have three clients (a bank, a financial services firm, and a government agency) who have determined how much it costs to fix a security defect found at the end of the dev cycle by the security group (usually during final pen testing).
 All three independently came up with $10,000/defect as a ballpark figure.
 This estimate is based on a time cost of around 100 hours on average to fix a security defect, including: coming up with the code fix, coding it up, writing a unit test, re-testing with the fix, running the fixed code back through QA to make sure nothing unexpected broke, and finally re-running the pen test.
 (Of course you have to throw in some management overhead throughout the the process as well.)

 Now we get to the back of the napkin part of our idea.
 Lets assume that the time cost involvement per defect for just the dev & QA groups is 25 hours (a conservative estimation).
 Take the number of security defects your firm has to fix each year of the “critical” variety and multiply that by 25.
 For an easy calculation, we’ll pick 1000 defects.
 That’s 25,000 development hours we’re talking about here just fixing critical security bugs.
 25,000 hours is around 14 full time people.
 We can consider that our “bank” or our “upper limit” as it were under which training must fit to make economic sense.